Revealing the nature of long-period transients with space-based gravitational-wave interferometers: Introduction

-Within the next decade, a network of space-based, GW interferometers will become operational, namely the Laser Interferometer Space Antenna \cite[LISA;][]{lisa17} plus the two Chinese-led projects Taiji \citep{luo20} and TianQin \citep{huang20}, which will be most sensitive in the $\gtrsim$~mHz band.
-This range is optimal for the detection of ULPs \emph{if} they are WDMDs.
-Consequently, GW observations can be used to effectively \emph{confirm} or \emph{rule out} binarity in several systems where electromagnetic data are inconclusive.
+We point out that because several LPTs reside at sub-kpc distances, they may be strong sources of gravitational waves (GWs) independently of the radio mechanism \emph{if} the orbital period corresponds to the pulsation period.
+As eccentricity should be erased before a binary compactifies to $\Po \sim$~hours \citep{peters64}, emissions at frequencies of $\fGW = 2 /\Po \approx 0.6 \, \text{mHz} \times \left({1 \, \text{hr}}/{\Po}\right)$ ought to dominate the spectrum in this scenario.
+Within the next decade, a network of space-based, GW interferometers will become operational, namely the Laser Interferometer Space Antenna \cite[LISA;][]{lisa17} plus the two Chinese-led projects Taiji \citep{luo20} and TianQin \citep{huang20}. {We focus on LISA and Taiji in this work, as they} will be most sensitive in the $\gtrsim$~mHz band and {are best-suited for detecting} signals from {known} LPTs. {We show that} future GW observations can {be leveraged} to effectively \emph{confirm} or \emph{rule out} binary scenarios in {a number of} systems where electromagnetic data {remain inconclusive.}

-We show in this Article that, for modest observational windows, at least three sources -- CHIME J0630+25, GLEAM-X J162759.5--523504.3, and GPM J1839--10 -- are promising candidates for GW detection with large signal-to-noise ratios, $\text{SNR} \gg 10$, with several others being marginal.
-Some discussion on astrophysical and theoretical implications are also provided.